devid7x/galaxy_a22_overlay/README.md

 # Broken stuff:
 - Auto brightness (vendor issue I think, going to try to fix it)
+- Using the module with SuList breaks everything and causes the phone to be unstable

 # How to report bugs?
 Report via the issues category.